Analytic Torsion on Manifolds with Edges: Simple edge spaces and the Hodge Laplacian

 and denote by $\Phi_p$ the sum of these maps over all $j+\ell = p$.
 It is not hard to check that

 is an isometry, and a calculation yields

 where $A$ is the nonnegative self-adjoint operator on $\Lambda^{\ell-1}(F) \oplus \Lambda^{\ell}(F)$ given by

-If $(M,g)$ is a simple edge space with an asymptotically admissible edge metric, then we can define a similar rescaling $\Phi$ using powers of the defining function $x$ in the neighbourhood $\calU$ of $B$.
+If $(M,g)$ is a simple edge space with an asymptotically admissible edge metric, then we can define a similar rescaling $\Phi$ using powers of the defining function $x$ locally in the neighbourhood $\calU$ of $B$.
 Assuming that $x$ is smooth on $M \setminus B$ and equals $1$ away from $\calU$, then this rescaling can be extended trivially to the rest of $M$.
+Rescalings on different local coordinate neighborhoods are equivalent up to a diffeomorphism.
 Conjugating by $\Phi$ as before, then this rescaled operator $\Delta_p^\Phi$ is a perturbation of \eqref{laplace} with higher order correction terms determined by the curvature of the Riemannian submersion $\phi: Y \to B$ and the second fundamental forms of the fibres $F$ in $Y$.
 We write this rescaled operator simply as $\Delta_p$ if there is no danger of confusion.

-One reason for this transformation is that the indicial roots of $\Delta_p^\Phi$ have a particularly simple form: writing the eigenvalues of $A$ as $\nu_j^2$, with corresponding eigenform $\phi_j$, the corresponding indicial root of $\Delta_p$ are the roots of the quadratic equation
+One reason for this transformation is that the indicial roots of $\Delta_p^\Phi$ have a particularly simple form: writing the eigenvalues of $A$ as $\nu_j^2$, with corresponding eigenform $\phi_j$, the corresponding indicial roots of $\Delta_p$ are the roots of the quadratic equation

 where we make the convention that every $\nu_j \geq 0$.
 If $\nu_0 = 0$, then the corresponding solutions are $x^{1/2}\phi_0$ and $x^{1/2}(\log x) \phi_0$.
 Note that $s^{\frac12 - \nu_j}\phi_j \notin L^2$ when $\nu_j \geq 1$.